emmettgarber/phase-0/week-1/tracking-changes-reflection.md

 It should be a short and accurate message of what changes have been made but still includes enough detail that anyone can understand what was done.

 What does the HEAD^ argument mean?
-HEAD refers to the commit that is currently being worked on, the ^ can be replaced with a different number to refer to a prior commit.
+HEAD^ refers to the commit that is currently being worked on, the ^ can be replaced with a different number to refer to a prior commit.

 What are the 3 stages of a git change and how do you move a file from one stage to the other?
 The 3 phases are Tracking Changes, Making Changes and Pushing Changes.